-This plan is offered to the Company's directors, management and senior management.
-Under this plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus, in the form of deferred share units (DSUs).
+Under the deferred share units plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus, in the form of deferred share units (DSUs).
 The election to participate must be made on an annual basis and rights issued are vested immediately.
-Each DSU is equivalent to one common share and earns dividend equivalents in the form of additional DSUs at the same rate as the dividends on common shares.
-The value at the time of the settlement will be based on the fair market value of the common shares.
-To manage the risk of cash flow variation of its common share quoted price fluctuation, the Company uses derivative financial instruments.
-The amount of outstanding deferred share units is 215,522 (190,740 in 2020).
-The variation related to the fluctuation of the Company's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a charge of \$4 in 2021 (a gain of \$2 in 2020) recorded in General expenses.
-The liability for this plan is \$16 (\$10 in 2020).
+Each DSU is equivalent to one common share of iA Financial Corporation and earns dividend equivalents in the form of additional DSUs at the same rate as the dividends on common shares of iA Financial Corporation.
+The value at the time of the settlement will be based on the fair market value of the common shares of iA Financial Corporation.
+The value at the time of the settlement will be based on the fair market value of the common shares of iA Financial Corporation.
+To manage the risk of cash flow variation of iA Financial Corporation's common share quoted price fluctuation, the Company uses derivative financial instruments.
+The amount of outstanding deferred share units is 174,811 (159,326 in 2020).
+The variation related to the fluctuation of iA Financial Corporation's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a charge of \$3 in 2021 (a gain of \$2 in 2020) recorded in General expenses.
+The liability for this plan is \$13 (\$9 in 2020).